AnySlot: Goal-Conditioned Vision-Language-Action Policies for Zero-Shot Slot-Level Placement: Experimental Evaluation

 \subsection{Main Results}

-We report results for \name and representative baselines: a flat end-to-end VLA policy, a modular two-stage and oracle baselines under the same zero-shot evaluation protocol.
+We compare \name and representative baselines: flat VLA, modular two-stage, and oracle baselines under the same zero-shot evaluation protocol.
 Following prior work~\cite{liu2023libero}, each method is evaluated with \(50\) trials per task.
-Results are reported in Tab.~\ref{tab:main_exp} and Figure~\ref{fig:exp}.
+Results are reported in Tab.~\ref{tab:main_exp}, Fig.~\ref{fig:exp} and Fig.~\ref{fig:real_goal}.

-\textbf{\ding{182} \name excels at slot-level placement.} \name is the only approach that reliably completes the SlotBench tasks with consistently high success.
-It generalizes across all nine categories, covering both straightforward ordinal slot selection and more demanding reasoning such as comparison and logical negation.
-In contrast, flat policies exhibit only sparse success on the ordinal category, which most closely matches their training supervision, but fail on all other categories.
-Modular baselines (e.g., AnyPlace) provide partial gains on a few categories, but overall performance remains all failed. \textbf{\ding{183} Spatial visual goals are crucial.} Compared to flat policies, modular approaches that introduce an explicit high-level grounding module (e.g., AnyPlace) show clear promise for slot-level placement.
-However, the design of the grounding module is critical: VLM-based coordinate grounding is often limited by localization precision, compositional reasoning, and generalization to unseen layouts.
-Our image-generation-based goal construction instead produces structured, high-precision spatial targets, leading to markedly stronger IA and SR across categories. \textbf{\ding{184} Oracle guidance reveals the bottleneck.} The expert-human oracle achieves near-ceiling performance, indicating that the low-level controller has sufficient manipulation capability when provided with correct high-level targets.
-The remaining gap between \name and the oracle therefore primarily reflects errors in high-level grounding and reasoning, underscoring the importance of strong high-level goal construction. \arraystretch{1.4}
+\textbf{\ding{182} \name excels at slot-level placement.} \name is the only method that achieves consistently high success across all nine SlotBench categories, from ordinal selection to comparison and logical negation.
+In contrast, flat policies only show sparse success on the ordinal category, while modular baselines improve a few categories but remain unreliable overall. \textbf{\ding{183} Spatial visual goals are crucial.} VLM-based coordinate grounding is limited by localization precision, compositional reasoning, and generalization to unseen layouts.
+Our image-generation-based goal construction instead produces spatially explicit visual targets, leading to substantially stronger IA and SR. \textbf{\ding{184} Oracle guidance reveals the bottleneck.} The expert-human oracle achieves near-ceiling performance, showing that the low-level controller can execute accurately with correct targets.
+Thus, the remaining gap mainly stems from high-level grounding errors, highlighting the importance of robust goal construction.